 Final Pros and Cons of Green Chef

-The grocery cost and the kit cost were very close in cost, meaning that you weren’t being charged an excess for the convenience.
+Comparatively, the grocery and kit costs were very close, meaning that you weren’t being charged an excess for the convenience.
 Additionally, the reviewer found two out of the three meals enjoyable enough to remake.

 However, the cost of making the same recipes could be lessened by selecting non-organic options.
 Even so, doing so creates an opportunity for waste and excess cost due to far-fetched ingredients.